 YEAR ENDED

-AUGUST 31, 2015 2014 2013
+AUGUST 31, 2016 2015 2014

-Federal statutory
+Federal statutory income tax

-income tax rate 35.0% 35.0% 35.0%
+rate 35.0% 35.0% 35.0%

-State income taxes,
+State income taxes, net of

-net of federal effect 2.3 1.9 1.6
+federal effect 1.9 2.3 1.9

+Valuation allowance 2.5

-Foreign jurisdictions
+Foreign jurisdictions tax

-tax differential 1.2 (0.4) 1.0
+differential (0.6) 1.2 (0.4)

-Tax differential on
+Tax differential on income

-income subject to

-both U.S. and
+subject to both U.S. and

-foreign taxes 0.5 0.5 (3.3)
+foreign taxes 1.9 0.5 0.5

-Effect of claiming

-foreign tax credits

-instead of deductions
+Effect of claiming foreign tax credits instead of deductions

-for prior years (3.2) (19.3) (12.2)
+for prior years (3.2) (19.3)

-Uncertain tax positions (0.9) (2.6) 1.8
+Uncertain tax positions (0.4) (0.9) (2.6)

-Management stock

-loan interest and

-non-deductible

-expenses 1.3

-Non-deductible

-executive
+Non-deductible executive (0.1) (0.7) (2.0)

-compensation 0.2 0.9 0.9
+compensation 0.2 0.9

-Non-deductible meals
+Non-deductible meals and

-and entertainment 1.1 0.8 0.8
+entertainment 1.6 1.1 0.8

-Other 0.2 (0.7)
+Other (0.8) 0.2

-36.2% 17.0% 26.2%
+41.1% 36.2% 17.0%

 In prior fiscal years, we elected to take deductions on our U.S. federal income tax returns for foreign income taxes paid, rather than claiming foreign tax credits.
 During those years we either generated or used net operating loss carryforwards and were therefore unable to utilize foreign tax credits.
-In fiscal 2011 we began claiming foreign tax credits on our U.S. federal income tax returns.
+In fiscal 2011, we began claiming foreign tax credits on our U.S. federal income tax returns.
 Although we could not utilize the credits we claimed for fiscal 2012 and fiscal 2011 in those respective years, we concluded it was more likely than not that these foreign tax credits will be utilized in the future.

-Since August 31, 2012, we have no remaining U.S. federal net operating loss carryforwards.
-Additionally, overall U.S. taxable income and foreign source income for fiscal 2014 and 2013 were sufficient to utilize all of the foreign tax credits generated during those fiscal years, plus additional credits generated in prior years.
+Our overall U.S. taxable income and foreign source income for fiscal 2014 and 2013 were sufficient to utilize all of the foreign tax credits generated during those fiscal years, plus additional credits generated in prior years.
 Accordingly, we amended our U.S. federal income tax returns from fiscal 2003 through fiscal 2010 to claim foreign tax credits instead of foreign tax deductions.
-The net tax benefit resulting from claiming these additional foreign tax credits, which was recorded in the period the decision was made to amend the related returns, totaled \$4.2 million in fiscal 2014 and \$2.4 million in fiscal 2013.
-In fiscal 2015 we finalized the calculations of the impact of amending previously filed federal income tax returns to realize foreign tax credits previously treated as expired under the tax positions taken in the original returns.
+The net tax benefit resulting from claiming these additional foreign tax credits, which was recorded in the period the decision was made to amend the related returns, totaled \$4.2 million in fiscal 2014.
+In fiscal 2015, we finalized the calculations of the impact of amending previously filed federal income tax returns to realize foreign tax credits previously treated as expired under the tax positions taken in the original returns.
 The income tax benefit recognized from these foreign tax credits totaled \$0.6 million in fiscal 2015.